Accounting A Level

 Enrichment and Work Experience

 Students can participate in the annual BASE competition where we compete with other schools and colleges on a real life scenario set by the ICAEW (Institute of Chartered Accountants for England and Wales).
 Problem solving and presentation skills are essential!
 An organised trip to Jaguar will support some core topics.
 In addition, there is also the opportunity to undertake a week’s work experience in the first year.

 Students studying Accounting without A Level Mathematics will study Core Mathematics to support your studies in this area.
 Any student considering a career at management level or above in any progression would benefit from an understanding of accounting.

 Economics, Business, Mathematics and Law combine well with this subject.

 Future Career Opportunities

 As well as progressing onto an Accounting or Finance university course, success in A Level Accounting will lead you onto a variety of related Business or Economics degrees.
 It will also appeal to those who want to embark on a financial career as a Chartered, Cost or Management Accountant and/or as an Accounting Technician at the age of 18.
 Many of our students are successful in gaining employment and training with accounting firms which can lead to full professional status and further lucrative career opportunities.

-Bolton Sixth Form College is one of the few colleges to offer Accounting and has an outstanding A Level pass rate and higher grade pass rate which places us in the top 10% of colleges every year.
+The Sixth Form is one of the few colleges to offer Accounting and has an outstanding A Level pass rate and higher grade pass rate which places us in the top 10% of colleges every year.
 You will benefit from a range of industrial visits to see how the theory works in practice.
-The College has excellent links with the Accounting Trainee Programme at KPMG, where students have benefited from Management shadowing opportunities and their undergraduate gap year programme.
+We have excellent links with the Accounting Trainee Programme at KPMG where students have benefited from Management shadowing opportunities and their undergraduate gap year programme.
 Strong links with local accountants also exist, where work experience opportunities have been an integral feature of the course via our enrichment programme.